K-PaaS/application-platform-guide-eng/install/service/redis.md

 <br>

 - When a service is created through an on-demand-service, a security-group is created and automatically assigned to the space.
-- Verify that redis_[Service Assigned SpaceGuid] is created in the Secrety-group.
+- Verify that redis_[Service Assigned SpaceGuid] is created in the Security-group.

 > $ cf space [space] --guid
 ```